Adaptive 3D Mesh Steganography Based on Feature-Preserving Distortion: Related Work

 \subsection{3D Mesh Steganography}

-Unlike digital watermarking, steganography is born for covert communication.
+Unlike digital watermarking, steganography was developed for covert communication.
 Existing 3D mesh steganography can be roughly divided into the following four categories \cite{ZhouS}.

 \textbf{Two-state steganography}.
-Cayre and Macq \cite{Cayre2003} proposed a substitutive blind 3D mesh steganographic scheme in the spatial domain whose core idea is to regard a triangular surface as a two-state geometrical object.
-During data embedding, states of triangles are geometrically modulated in terms of the message to hide.
-To enlarge embedding capacity, Wang and Cheng \cite{Wang2005} proposed a multi-level embedding procedure.
+Cayre and Macq \cite{Cayre2003} proposed a substitutive blind 3D mesh steganographic scheme in the spatial domain, the main idea of which is to regard a triangular surface as a two-state geometrical object.
+During data embedding, the states of triangles are geometrically modulated in terms of the message to hide.
+To enlarge the embedding capacity, Wang and Cheng \cite{Wang2005} proposed a multi-level embedding procedure (MLEP).
 They built a triangle neighbor table and heuristically constructed a $k$-D tree to improve efficiency.
-Subsequently, they proposed a modified multi-level embedding procedure and combined spatial domain with representation domain for larger embedding capacity \cite{Cheng2006}.
-Later, Chao \emph{et al.} \cite{Chao2009} proposed a novel multi-layered embedding scheme, which increases the embedding capacity up to $21\!\sim\!39$ bits per vertex (bpv).
-Unlike prior work, Itier \emph{et al.} \cite{Itier2017} provided a novel scheme that synchronizes vertices along a Hamiltonian path and displaces them with static arithmetic coding.
-Lately, Li \emph{et al.} \cite{Li2017} came up with an embedding strategy that allows us to adjust embedding distortion below a speciﬁed level by defining a truncated space.
-With the emergence of modern 3D steganalyzers, Li \emph{et al.} \cite{LZY2017} were the first to consider the anti-steganalysis ability of 3D mesh steganography and re-investigated and modified the prior work \cite{Itier2017} to make it more resistant against steganalysis.
+Subsequently, they proposed a modified MLEP and combined the spatial domain with representation domain for a larger embedding capacity \cite{Cheng2006}.
+Later, Chao \emph{et al.} \cite{Chao2009} proposed a novel multilayered embedding scheme, which increases the embedding capacity up to $21\!\sim\!39$ bits per vertex (bpv).
+Unlike the prior work, Itier \emph{et al.} \cite{Itier2017} provided a novel scheme that synchronizes vertices along a Hamiltonian path and displaces them with static arithmetic coding.
+Recently, Li \emph{et al.} \cite{Li2017} developed an embedding strategy that allows us to adjust embedding distortion below a speciﬁed level by defining a truncated space.
+With the emergence of modern 3D steganalyzers, Li \emph{et al.} \cite{LZY2017} were the first to consider the anti-steganalysis ability in 3D mesh steganography, and they reinvestigated and modified the prior work \cite{Itier2017} to make it more resistant against steganalysis.

 \textbf{LSB steganography}.
-Yang \emph{et al.} \cite{linear2012} explored the correlation between the spatial noise and normal noise of meshes and meanwhile put forward a high-capacity steganographic algorithm that calculates a proper quantization level for each vertex and replaces unused less significant bits with bits to hide.
+Yang \emph{et al.} \cite{linear2012} investigated the correlation between the spatial noise and normal noise in meshes.
+Additionally, they proposed a high-capacity 3D mesh steganography that calculates an appropriate quantization level for each vertex and replaces unused LSBs with bits to hide.
 Zhou \emph{et al.} \cite{VND2018} analyzed the steganalytic features proposed in \cite{LFS64} and selected the most effective parts for their distortion model design.
-In addition, they combined STCs and LSBR to modify significant bits of vertex coordinates.
+In addition, they combined STCs and LSBR for practical message embedding.